 Patient safety nonprofit releases guidance for navigating medical supply chain disruptions caused by Hurricane Helene

-ECRI has published a market analysis and functional equivalents device report designed to help healthcare providers navigate shortages caused by the Baxter facility shutdown.
-The report from ECRI’s unique database and experts identifies up to the top three alternatives from other manufacturers to the IV and irrigation solutions affected by the plant closure.
+ECRI published a market analysis and functional equivalents device report designed to help healthcare providers navigate shortages caused by the Baxter facility shutdown.
+The expanded report from ECRI’s unique database and experts identifies Baxter IV and irrigation solutions affected by the plant closure and all equivalent and alternative products from other manufacturers.

 DOWNLOAD THE SUPPLY CHAIN REPORT